Aquilops | Eagle-Faced Dinosaur from the Early Cretaceous

 Short description of Aquilops

 More than just being a small dinosaur, it had a body shape that was compact and agile.
 Its most distinctive feature was its beaked face, which gave it its name.
-It had a short neck and a long tail, which it likely used for balance.
+Based on other ceratopsians, it most likely had a short neck and a long tail, which it used for balance.
 Its limbs were robust, indicating that it was a capable runner.
 The Aquilops moved bipedally, on two legs, a trait that is common among smaller dinosaurs.
 The skin of the Aquilops is not well known, but it is likely that it had a covering of scales, like many other dinosaurs.

 Size and Weight of Type Species